mechmotum/mechmotum.github.io/content/pages/guide.rst

 Postdocs, PhDs, and other staff

-- You are expected to attend the lab meetings and other common lab work sessions (e.g. lab cleanup) unless you are sick or on holiday.
-- You are expected to spend some of your time to help Jason manage and organize the lab and research group.
+- You are expected to attend the lab meetings and other common lab work sessions (e.g. lab cleanup) unless you are sick or on holiday.  - You are expected to spend some of your time to help Jason manage and organize the lab and research group.
 In particular, you should help improve and maintain the website, help tidy, organize, and clean the lab space, keep physical equipment maintained and running.
+PhDs and Postdocs should take on at least one lab role and help with the other roles' tasks.
 - If you are not able to work at standard capacity, you must take sick leave or holiday leave.
 - If you need to take sick leave, report this to your immediate supervisor and